 The biostatisticians were expected to handily vote down the drug with the ME/CFS representatives voting for it and a chunk of others on the fence.
 Hemispherx knew they needed panel members who could look past the mistakes and changes in study design and focus on the needs of the community.
 The strong core of ME/CFS professionals was expected, at least by the community, to speak for the needs of the community.

-It turned out that, expect for Alaine Perry they didn’t.
-Gailen Marshall voted for approval at every turn but never let loose his at times quite convincing oratory to try and rally support based on the community needs.
+It turned out that, except for Alaine Perry they didn’t.
+Gailen Marshall voted for approval at every turn but never let loose his at times quite convincing oratory to try and rally support based on the community’s needs.
 (He and others were told by the FDA not to let moving testimony from the patients to unduly sway their votes.)
-Two professionals with decades of experience with ME/CFS, Dr. Komaroff and Dr. Unger, were silent throughout.
+Two professionals with decades of experience with ME/CFS, Dr. Komaroff, and Dr. Unger, were silent throughout.

-It turned out that the biostatisticians voted down the drug, several key ME/CFS professionals did the same and Ampligen got support from several members without obvious connections to the disorder..
+It turned out that the biostatisticians voted down the drug, several key ME/CFS professionals did as well, and Ampligen got support from several members without obvious connections to the disorder..